tlichtenegger/tlichtenegger.github.io/content/research/particleSimulations/index.md

 **References for getting started on the topic of particulate flow modeling:**

-<a href="https://doi.org/10.1016/j.ces.2020.115646"> Golshan et al. "Review and implementation of CFD-DEM applied to chemical process systems."
+<a href="https://doi.org/10.1016/j.ces.2020.115646"> S. Golshan et al., Review and implementation of CFD-DEM applied to chemical process systems.
 Chem.
 Eng.
 Sci.
-221 (2020): 115646. </a>
+221 (2020) 115646. </a>

-<a href="https://doi.org/10.1146/annurev-chembioeng-110519-075414"> Kieckhefen et al. "Possibilities and limits of computational fluid dynamics–discrete element method simulations in process engineering: A review of recent advancements and future trends."
+<a href="https://doi.org/10.1146/annurev-chembioeng-110519-075414"> P. Kieckhefen et al., Possibilities and limits of computational fluid dynamics–discrete element method simulations in process engineering: A review of recent advancements and future trends.
 Annu.
 Rev. Chem.
 Biomol.
 Eng.
-11.1 (2020): 397-422.</a>
+11.1 (2020) 397-422.</a>